Joann5005/https-gist.github.com-garhanso-5bedb0505800c532574a9b478741314d/main.md

 then a list will pop up with the documentation that has been submitted to the state on the corporation's behalf.

-The STCLC board notebooks apparently contain a full copy of the articles of incorporation document, of which the photocopy is linked above.
+The STCLC board notebooks apparently contain a full copy of the articles of incorporation document, of which the photocopy is linked below.

 The search results also show that an article of amendment was submitted and filed by the state on May 9, 1989, after it had been approved by the STCLC on May 2, 1989.
-Again the webpage provides access to only the first page.
+Again the webpage provides access to only the first page, as shown in the photocopy linked below.
 In the space under section 2's request to "State the article number(s) and set forth the article(s) as amended:" appears the tantalizing "See Reverse" reference, but without access to the second page we cannot tell what article(s) may have been added or modified as part of the amendment.